Burp Proxy options

-These settings are used to specify destination webservers for which Burp will directly pass through SSL connections.
-No details about requests or responses made via these connections will be available in the Proxy intercept view or history.
+Use these settings to specify destination web servers which Burp directly passes TLS connections to.
+No details about requests or responses made via these connections are available in the Proxy intercept view or history.

-Passing through SSL connections can be useful in cases where it is not straightforward to eliminate SSL errors on the client - for example, in mobile applications that perform SSL certificate pinning.
-If the application accesses multiple domains, or uses a mix of HTTP and HTTPS connections, then passing through SSL connections to specific problematic hosts still enables you to work on other traffic using Burp in the normal way.
+TLS Pass Through can be useful in cases where it is difficult to eliminate TLS errors on the client, such as mobile applications that perform TLS certificate pinning.
+If the application accesses multiple domains or uses a mix of HTTP and HTTPS connections, you can pass through TLS connections to specific problematic hosts, and still work on other traffic using Burp in the normal way.

-If the option to automatically add entries on client SSL negotiation failure is enabled, then Burp will detect when the client fails an SSL negotiation (for example, due to not recognizing Burp's CA certificate), and will automatically add the relevant server to the SSL pass through list.
+If you enable Automatically add entries on client TLS negotiation failure, Burp detects when the client fails a TLS negotiation.
+For example, Burp's CA certificate may not be recognized.
+In this case, Burp automatically adds the relevant server to the TLS pass through list.

 - Use HTTP/1.0 in requests to server - This option controls whether Burp Proxy enforces HTTP version 1.0 in requests to destination servers.
 The default setting is to use whichever version of HTTP is used by the browser.
 However, some legacy servers or applications may require version 1.0 in order to function correctly.

-- Strip Proxy-* headers in incoming requests - Browsers sometimes send request headers containing information intended for the proxy server that is being used.
-Some attacks exist whereby a malicious web site may attempt to induce a browser to include sensitive data within these headers.
+- Strip Proxy-* headers in incoming requests - Browsers sometimes send request headers containing information intended for the proxy server.
+Some attacks use a malicious website to induce a browser to include sensitive data within these headers.
 By default, Burp Proxy strips these headers from incoming requests to prevent leakage of any information.
 Unchecking this option will cause Burp to leave these headers unmodified.

-- Strip Accept-Encoding headers in incoming requests - Browsers typically offer to accept various encodings in responses, e.g. for compression of content.
+- Remove unsupported encodings from Accept-Encoding headers in incoming requests - Browsers typically offer to accept various encodings in responses.
 Some encodings cause problems when processing responses in Burp.
-By default, Burp removes this header to reduce the chance that encoding is used.
-If a server mandates encoding then you might need to uncheck this option.
+By default, Burp removes unsupported encodings to reduce the chance that they are used.
+If a server mandates support for an unsupported encoding then you might need to uncheck this option.

-- Strip Sec-WebSocket-Extensions headers in incoming requests - Browsers may offer to support various extensions relating to WebSocket connections, e.g. for compression of content.
+- Strip Sec-WebSocket-Extensions headers in incoming requests - Browsers may offer to support various extensions relating to WebSocket connections.
 Some encodings cause problems when processing responses in Burp.
 By default, Burp removes this header to reduce the chance that extensions are used.
 If a server mandates a particular extension then you might need to uncheck this option.

-- Disable web interface at http://burp - This option may be useful if you are forced to configure your listener to accept connections on an unprotected interface, and wish to prevent others gaining access to Burp's in-browser interface.
+- Disable web interface at http://burpsuite - This option may be useful if you are forced to configure your listener to accept connections on an unprotected interface, and you want to prevent others gaining access to Burp's in-browser interface.

 - Suppress Burp error messages in browser - When certain errors occur, by default Burp returns meaningful error messages to the browser.
-If you wish to run Burp in stealth mode, to perform man-in-the-middle attacks against a victim user, then it may be useful to suppress these error messages to disguise the fact that Burp is involved.
+If you wish to run Burp in stealth mode, to perform man-in-the-middle attacks against a victim user, then it may be useful to suppress these error messages.

-- Don't send items to Proxy history or other Burp tools - This option prevents Burp from logging any requests to the Proxy history or the Target site map, and sending any items for live scanning.
-It may be useful if you are using Burp Proxy for some specific purpose, such as authenticating to upstream servers or performing match-and-replace operations, and you want to avoid incurring the memory and storage overhead that logging entails.
+- Don't send items to Proxy history or live tasks - This option prevents Burp from logging any requests to the Proxy history or sending them to live tasks.
+It may be useful if you want to avoid incurring the memory and storage overhead that logging entails for certain tasks.
+For example, authenticating to upstream servers or performing match-and-replace operations.

-- Don't send items to Proxy history or other Burp tools, if out of scope - This option prevents Burp from logging any out-of-scope requests to the Proxy history or the Target site map, and sending any out-of-scope items for live scanning.
+- Don't send items to Proxy history or live tasks, if out of scope - This option prevents Burp from logging any out-of-scope requests to the Proxy history or sending them to live tasks, such as passive crawling or live auditing.
 It is useful to avoid accumulating project data for out-of-scope items.